Chapter 6: Zannor

 "You answer my questions first."

 They walked into a living room with dark red couches and chairs.
-Ornate crystal chandeliers were the source of lights as maids stood near the perimeter of the room, ready to take orders.
+Ornate crystal chandeliers hung high over the den as maids stood near the perimeter of the room, ready to take orders.

 Faye picked up some of her robes and sat down.